Thomas-EDET/BugBountyWeb3/My-web3-hacks/PillarDAO/0 - Reentrancy PillarDAO.sol withdraw.md

 A reentrancy attack occurs when a contract’s function makes an external call before updating its own state, allowing a malicious contract to recursively invoke that function and manipulate state or drain funds before the first invocation completes

+---

-**Conclusion:We successfully showed that the reentrancy could be exploited by creating our own vector, since PillarDAO is using ERC20 token for stacking, we needed to deploy the contract with a custom token that allows Reentrancy.<br>
+**Conclusion:  We successfully showed that the reentrancy could be exploited by creating our own vector, since PillarDAO is using ERC20 token for stacking, we needed to deploy the contract with a custom token that allows Reentrancy.**

-This means that our custom token allows the attack, because PillarDAO is making use of an ERC20 token it's not possible.**
+This means that our custom token allows the attack, because PillarDAO is making use of an ERC20 token it's not possible.

 ### 1 - Introduction